hashicorp/terraform-provider-google/website/docs/r/google_project.html.markdown

 * `skip_delete` - (Optional) If true, the Terraform resource can be deleted without deleting the Project via the Google API.

-* `policy_data` - (Deprecated) The IAM policy associated with the project.
-    This argument is no longer supported, and will be removed in a future version of Terraform.
-It should be replaced with a `google_project_iam_policy` resource.

 * `labels` - (Optional) A set of key/value label pairs to assign to the project.

 * `auto_create_network` - (Optional) Create the 'default' network automatically.
 Default true.